 The university Web developer is responsible for administering and enforcing this policy.
 Questions concerning this policy should be directed to the university Web developer.

 If an official Web page does not conform to the minimum criteria for style and format or to university policies, the Web developer will discuss the noncompliance with the contact person who is responsible for the official page and others (department heads, deans, or vice presidents) as appropriate.
 If the problem cannot be resolved, the Web developer may modify or, if necessary as a last resort, disable the official page.
 Notice of such action will be promptly communicated to parties involved.
-The Web developer and the Associate Vice President for information technology reserve the right to immediately disable an official page if page contents could cause immediate, irrevocable harm to the university.
+The Director of Web Development and the Associate Vice President for information technology reserve the right to immediately disable an official page if page contents could cause immediate, irrevocable harm to the university.

 This policy applies to all Web sites that contain neither official nor unofficial Winthrop University Web pages (see Definitions above).
 For purposes of this addendum, such Web sites will be referred to as “external Web sites”.

 External Web sites may include text links to an official Winthrop Web page.
 External Web sites may not include – as links or non-linked graphics – the university’s copyrighted and trademarked official logos and logotypes.
 Exceptions are external Web sites of officially approved vendor contracts (e.g. ARAMARK), organizations to which Winthrop is an institutional member (e.g. Big South Conference), or entities with which the university shares sponsorship, has partnered with, or otherwise is officially affiliated.

 In ALL cases, permission to use the university’s copyrighted and trademarked official logos and logotypes must be sought and obtained in writing from University Communications and Marketing.